Leah Ward Sears: Academia and private legal practice

 Following her resignation from the Court, Sears was named as one of five finalists to become dean of the University of Maryland School of Law.
 However, in February 2009, Sears withdrew her name from consideration.
 Sears then taught courses in family law at the University of Georgia Law School and accepted a fellowship at the Institute for American Values.

 On May 13, 2009, Sears announced that she would join the Atlanta offices of the law firm Schiff Hardin, with emphasis on appellate work and white-collar crime.
 "I'm going full steam ahead," Sears told the Atlanta Journal-Constitution.
 At the time, Sears was thought to be in consideration for a U.S. Supreme Court vacancy.

 On September 16, 2016, Justice Sears announced her move from Schiff Hardin to Smith, Gambrell & Russell, with a focus on appellate litigation and commercial disputes.
 The chairman and managing partner of Smith, Gambrell, Stephen Forte, said: "We are thrilled to have Justice Sears join our firm.
 Not only is Justice Sears a preeminent attorney and jurist, she also possesses the leadership qualities that enhance the culture and profile or our law firm."

 In October 2016, she joined the law firm of Smith, Gambrell & Russell, LLP in Atlanta, Georgia and has served as a partner since then.

 In December 2016, Sears was featured in Balancing the Scales, a documentary that explores the history of women in law.
 Topics range from discrimination to work life balance, what it takes to become a partner in today's firms, and what we need to change for women to break the glass ceiling and really have a seat at the table where society wide decisions are made.

+In May 2025, Sears was announced that she will serve as the interim President of Emory University starting September 1, 2025.
+The current President, Dr. Gregory Fenves, will transition to the role of Chancellor at Emory University at that time.

 Personal

 Sears currently lives in Atlanta, Georgia with her husband Haskell Ward, former Deputy Mayor of New York City under Mayor Ed Koch.
 She is the mother of Addison Sears-Collins and Brennan Sears-Collins.
 Sears and her first husband, Love Collins III, divorced in 1994.

 Sears is friends with Supreme Court justice Clarence Thomas, due to their home towns in southeastern Georgia.

 Sears supports legally recognizing same-sex marriages.

-The Georgia Historical Society holds the Leah Ward Sears papers, a collection that includes clippings, photographs, awards, correspondence, writings authored by Sears, and other materials that date from 1980-2009.
+The Georgia Historical Society holds the Leah Ward Sears papers, a collection that includes clippings, photographs, awards, correspondence, writings authored by Sears, and other materials that date from 1980 to 2009.
 A 2017 book published by the University of Georgia Press, "Justice Leah Ward Sears: Seizing Serendipity," tells the story of Sears' life.